 Conferences, events, fairs Presentations at different conferences, meetings, events List of events Number of participants Target: Presentation of SAFETY4RAILS in 10 European or International events.
 Distribution of over 100 leaflets.
 White papers Papers published List of papers Target: 3 papers published Final stakeholder conference Participants (by target group) Reporting by organizers Target: 100 participants in total End-user workshops Participants (by target group) Reporting by organizers Over 10 external participants per workshop

 11. Conclusions

-This Dissemination and Communication Plan provides the SAFETY4RAILS project with a framework around which to begin communicating project activities and outcomes and disseminating results.
-The SAFETY4RAILS consortium will use this as an initial strategy but the strategy will be reviewed, revised and updated according to the monitoring and evaluation results on the success of the dissemination and communication activities.
-This is to guarantee effective information sharing to the different stakeholders and audiences and their involvement in the project.
+This Dissemination and Communication Plan provides the SAFETY4RAILS project with a framework around communicating project activities and outcomes and disseminating results.
+The SAFETY4RAILS consortium use this as a strategy.